 |About Renegades, Revolutionaries, Reverends, and Royals

 I do hope you will find my collection of family lines enjoyable to explore.
 I have certainly enjoyed building it.
 I was skeptical when I first started this search that I would ever find ancestral lineages of either set of grandparents.
-First, I posted the names of my maternal grandparents on a forum.
+In 2000, I posted the names of my maternal grandparents on a forum.
 Information came flooding in almost immediately, as very many were already looking for them.
 What a journey of discovery it has been, and so many wonderful people have reached out over the years to assist me, for which I am most grateful.

 + = presumed ancestor

 * and # = by marriage

 (?) = theoretical only--no sources.
 Looking to support or deny

 (d) = noted descendants of family are listed.

 SURNAMES: Surnames evolve, so I generally use the most commonly used modern spelling based on surname DNA projects and Family Crest variations, when reasonable.
 Gathering the various surname forms evolving through shared lineages under one "umbrella" surname has helped my research immensely, partly by consolidating search terms.
 You can see spelling variations of shared lineages by CLICKING HERE

 Y-DNA and mtDNA Information related to my line can be assessed by CLICKING HERE

 Check the GUEST BOOK FOR SIGNERS HAVE INFORMATION THERE!
 If your family is here, or should be here, I will gladly post confirmed info with photos/documents you would like displayed here.